How could the UK ETS work for industry and help UK competitiveness?

 There have rumblings of a Carbon Border Adjustment (CBA) or Carbon Border Adjustment Mechanism (CBAM) for many years now.
 But recent pushes forward by the EU Commission (and potentially President Biden’s Government) have brought the idea of applying a carbon price (or equivalent) at the border on imported goods to the forefront of global carbon policy.

-The potential impact for industry is significant, as is the way the UK ETS develops in the near-term to account for it.
+The potential impact for industry is significant, as is the way the UK Emissions Trading System (UK ETS) develops in the near-term to account for it.
 Currently, free allowances are allocated to energy-intensive, trade-exposed industrial emitters to mitigate the potential competitive disadvantage compared to their international peers not covered by an equivalent carbon price.
 However, allocating free allowances as an approach does tend to dampen incentives to reduce emissions, and arguably could inhibit necessary step changes in technologies or processes required for Net Zero.
 Free allowances do not, however, remove the incentive entirely as industry can still gain rewards if they are able to trade surplus allowances.

 In our recent work for the Climate Change Committee, we assessed the carbon policies that can promote deep decarbonisation of industry, while also mitigating potential competitiveness impacts.
 We found that there is no one-size fits all approach and there may be advantages in an approach based on tailored policy packages for each key industrial sector.
 The broad brush policy pathway, however, is likely to be applicable across all key emitting industries (see figure below).
 This includes: